Currently reading: The best supercars: driven and ranked

 Best for: hardcore racing

-The uprated Corvette Z06 is a car that has ruffled quite a few feathers in the rarefied atmosphere of the supercar class.
+The uprated Corvette Z06 has ruffled quite a few feathers in the rarefied atmosphere of the supercar class.

-As you’d expect there’s more power than the standard Corvette, with a flat-plane crank 5.5-litre V8 developing a healthy 670bhp, revving to a heady 8500rpm.
+As you’d expect, there’s more power than the standard Corvette, with a flat-plane-crank 5.5-litre V8 developing a healthy 670bhp and revving to a heady 8500rpm.

-It'll get you from 0-60mph in 2.9 seconds but, more importantly, it sounds the business, bellowing and crackling with the aural excitement of true blue-blood Italian.
+It'll get you from 0-60mph in 2.9sec but, just as important, it sounds the business, bellowing and crackling with the aural excitement of true blue-blood Italian.

-On the road its limits are spectacularly high, while the quick steering engenders the car with the agility of a fleeing gazelle.
-Yet the adaptive dampers combine supreme control with enough compliance to make the Corvette everyday usable.
+For road use, its limits are spectacularly high, while the quick steering engenders the car with a real sense of agility.
+The adaptive dampers combine supreme control with enough compliance to make the Corvette a usable, everyday car too.

 Finance this car with Drivenfi